I received a blogger pass to Feast Portland. As always, all opinions are my own. Photo by Aubrie LeGault.

 Maxene addresses the ultimate food blogger’s dilemma: how do you juggle your iPhone and your camera?
 And don’t forget to bring a good purse or backpack to hold all your belongings to avoid having too many uncomfortable straps.

 From coming hungry, to respecting your limits, Mary covers all the basics in her first timers list.
 The Feast itinerary is pretty overwhelming, and every event is bound to be crowded.
 There’s no shame in skipping some tastings to maintain your sanity.

 Last, but not least, remember why we Feast.
 Over the years, Feast has raised over $300,000 to help end childhood hunger across the country.
 This year, a portion of Feast’s proceeds will support Partners for a Hunger-Free Oregon.
 Keep an eye out for more opportunities to get involved!

 Note: This post is in collaboration with Feast Portland.
-I received a media/blogger pass to this year’s festival and will be covering the event.
+I received a blogger pass to the festival.
 This was not in exchange for a positive review and all opinions expressed here are my own.